redfords/flask-api/README.md

 # Flask API

-Build an API using Flask and Postman to test it.
+Build an API using Flask and SQLAlchemy.

 > Setup
   - Our Toy Data